DHager/docker-php-library-demo/phpstorm/readme.md

 * Image name: The image you chose earlier, e.g. `technofovea/test-image:latest`
 * PHP Interpreter path: `php`

-Click OK to dismiss the dialog and click OK again to return to the screen where you had to choose the "CLI Interpreter", which should now show something like `Remote PHP 7.1`.
+Click OK to dismiss the dialog, and now enter a unique name for this image's interpreter such as `test-image Remote 7.1`.
+Click OK again.

 In an earlier step, we configured `/var/php` on the docker container to contain our project.
 However, PHPStorm uses its own default of `/opt/project` Let's fix that by going to the line labeled "Docker Container" and click the `...` button, and then change `/opt/project` to `/var/php`.

 ### Configuring the PHPUnit environment

 In PHPStorm, open the `File > Settings` dialog, and navigate to `Languages & Frameworks > PHP >  PHPUnit`.
 There will already be an entry called "Local", but this is a default that you should ignore.
 Instead, click the green `+` button and choose "By Remote Interpreter".
-Then choose the interpreter we set up in the previous step, `Remote PHP 7.1`, and click OK.
+Then choose the interpreter we set up in the previous step, `test-image Remote 7.1`, and click OK.

 Choose the "Use Composer autoloader" radio-button, and enter in:

 * Path to script: `/var/php/vendor/autoload.php`.
 * Default configuration file:  `/var/php/phpunit.xml`

+#### Additional Windows instructions

+Due to the Windows/Linux path differences, you may need to add an additional Path Mapping here in order for debugging breakpoints to work.
+On the "Path mappings" line, click on the `...` button to open a dialog.
+You should already see one row underneath a heading titled "From Docker volumes".
+If that row says something like `/c/some/path`, you should add a new row that is identical except for the beginning, ex: `c:/some/path`.

 ## Create a PHPUnit run to hit all tests